julpo99/Deribit/README.md

 - Mid-price is assumed to be a good and fast approximation of the mark price.
 - The code is not optimized for performance, but rather for clarity and maintainability.
 - More accurate functions could be added to calculate the mark price, at the cost of performance.
+- We assume that the code is run with python 3.12 or higher.

 ## Requirements
 ```